• Carl Washburne State Park is a great coastal area for hiking, camping, and beachcombing

 Carl G. Washburne Memorial State Park is an amazing area for outdoor activities such as hiking, camping, picnicking, beachcombing, and enjoying breathtaking views of the Pacific Ocean.

-Located on both sides of Highway 101, 12 miles south of Yachats and 14 miles north of Florence, the park features a broad extensive beach, lush coastal forest, spacious campground along China Creek, and a network of hiking trails.
+Located on both sides of Highway 101, 12 miles south of Yachats and 14 miles north of Florence, the park features lush coastal forest, spacious campground along China Creek, a network of hiking trails, and access to broad extensive beach, known as Roosevelt Beach or Rock Creek Beach.

 Carl Washburne State Park is a popular hiking destination.
 In addition to relaxing walks along the beach, you can also choose one of the several trails in the area.
 Trails vary in difficulty from the simple paved walking trail to more advanced ones.